flancia-coop/doc.anagora.org/social-coop-oc.md

     - Default line item: 1,000GBP per working group
     - Distribution of stipends: decision made by each working group, privately
     - Expectation: Each working group defines its membership.
+    - Caitlin: recaps the stipend question.
+        - Each WG gets 1k (as above)
+        - Each WG member accepts a share, or puts
 - Additional services commitments - status and comms
     - Meet.coop
     - Mayfirst